feilingsi/DSFD-tensorflow/README.md

 (caution: i dont know where the demo picture coms from, if u think it's a tort, i would like to delet it)

-if u get a trained model, run `python tools/auto_freeze.py`, it will read the checkpoint file in model, and produce detector.pb, then
+if u get a trained model, run `python tools/auto_freeze.py`, it will read the checkpoint file in ./model, and produce detector.pb, then

 `python vis.py`